-Service sectors that are produced under increasing returns to scale and imperfect competition
+Service sectors that are produced under increasing returns to scale and imperfect competition services.

-These sectors are telecommunications, banking services, insurance services, air transportation services, railroad transportation services and pipeline transportation services.
 In these services sectors, we observe that some services are provided by foreign service-providers on a cross border basis analogous to goods providers from abroad.
 But a large share of business services are provided by service providers with a domestic presence, both multinational and Armenian.
 Our model allows for both types of foreign provision of services in these sectors.
 There are cross border services allowed in this sector and they are provided from abroad at constant costs-this is analogous to competitive provision of goods from abroad.
-Cross border services, however, are not good substitutes for service providers who have a domestic presence.11
+Cross border services, however, are not good substitutes for service providers who have a domestic presence.
+12